tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 connections established with PSKs associated with other tickets.
 This property is most interesting if tickets are stored in a database (and so can be deleted) rather than if they are self-encrypted.

+Forward secrecy limits the effect of key leakage in one direction (compromise at time T2 does not compromise keys at time T1 < T2).
+Protection in the other direction (compromise at time T1 does not compromise keys at time T2) can be achieved by frequently rerunning EC(DHE).
+If a key used for authentication has been compromised, rerunning EC(DHE) gives protection against passive attackers.
+If a traffic key has been compromised, rerunning EC(DHE) gives protection against active attackers.
+Using the terms in {{RFC7624}}, forward secrecy without rerunning EC(DHE) does not stop an attacker from doing static key exfiltration, frequently rerunning EC(DHE) forces an attacker to do dynamic key exfiltration (or content exfiltration).
+For non-constrained systems, it is RECOMMENDED to rerun EC(DHE) at least every hour or every 100 GB.

 The PSK binder value forms a binding between a PSK and the current handshake, as well as between the session where the